FormaServe/python-cocktail/README.md

 ```bash
 deactivate

 ```

-Remember to activate it whenever you work on your project. 😊
+Remember to activate it, or recreate it, whenever you work on your project. 😊

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Authors